(Future) professionals in the snow and avalanche industry

 The observation internship allows you to join the Avalanche Québec field team in its daily operations of data collection and avalanche bulletin production.
 Available on request only, from January to March.

-The professional training course is designed to review the skills acquired in the professional courses (Avalanche Operations Level 1 and AvSAR), with a view to maintaining expertise, as suggested by professional and continuing development.
+The professional internship is designed to review the skills acquired in the professional courses (Avalanche Operations Level 1 and AvSAR), with a view to maintaining expertise, as suggested by professional and continuing development.
 Offered on a fixed date several times during the winter.
-The proposed dates are February 5 and March 5, 2026.
+Proposed dates are February 5 and March 5, 2026.

 Would you like to teach avalanche safety courses?